classroom library

 TWELVE | CLASSROOM BOOK LABELS

-So, now you’ve seen 10 new ideas to create an epic classroom library.
+So, now have some new ideas to help you create an epic classroom library.
 I hope that this post has inspired you to try something new in your class this year!
 If you loved this post, feel free to give it a share on your favorite social and pin your favorite ideas to your Pinterest boards.

 If you like this post, you may also like-